Axon Enterprise: Body-worn cameras

-Other cameras

 In addition to body-worn cameras, Axon also offers interview room and in-car video systems, known as Axon Interview and Axon Fleet respectively.
 These systems, like the body-worn cameras, integrate with the Evidence.com service.

+Automated License Plate Readers

 In April 2025, Axon announced it would begin offering pole-mounted automated license-plate reader (ALPR) systems, as well as a method for retrofitting streetlights with similar technology.

+Following backlash to ALPRs produced by Flock Safety, some cities in the United States (such as Denver) have opted to cancel their contracts with Flock and opt for Axon manufactured ALPRs.

 Software

 Evidence.com

 Evidence.com is a cloud-based digital evidence management system that allows law enforcement agencies to manage, review, and share digital evidence, particularly video evidence captured with Axon-branded cameras.
 It includes an automated redaction tool, audit trails for chain of custody purposes, and integrated evidence sharing features.
 A free application is offered specifically for prosecutors to receive and manage digital evidence.

 Draft One

-Draft One is a generative AI product that is intended to assist with the production of traditional written police reports.
-It uses an officer's body-worn audio recording to produce a transcript and summary of a reportable incident.
-Its use by police is opposed by the Electronic Frontier Foundation.